 Take these exams a year to 18 months before the date you plan to study in the United States since you may want to take them more then once to improve your scores.
 There are many websites, books, and tutors available for test preparation.

 Being able to communicate in English is a basic requirement for successful graduate study in the United States.
 If English is not your native language, U.S. colleges and universities will ask you to take an English language proficiency test.

-The most common tests of English language ability are the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the Michigan English Language Assessment Battery (MELAB), and the Pearson Test of English (PTE).
+The most common tests of English language ability are the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), and the Pearson Test of English (PTE).